PressCrew/buddypress-links/readme.txt

 No changes that affect data were made, however it is always a good idea to back up your data just in case!

 == Changelog ==

+= 0.9 =

+* Compatibility testing up to BuddyPress 1.9.1
+* Added BuddyPress "legacy" theme support (1.8 and higher)
+* Compatibility testing with the Twenty Thirteen and Twenty Fourteen themes
+* Added new setting to allow disabling of the my links tab on the main directory navigation
+* Added new setting for customizing order by items, their wording, and order
+* Added new setting for customizing the default order by selection
+* Added new setting for max tabs to show in directory navigation
+* Fixed non-logged in user trying to vote error message
+* Additional minor bug fixes

 = 0.8.2 =